 In December 2016 Attra announced a global services partnership with Cardtek.
 Of the partnership, Anil Gammampila, Founder and Chairman commented that “Our partnership gives Attra a wider geographic reach and a strong foothold in the Digital Payment solutions and services space.
 Cardtek’s customers will benefit from our deep domain expertise and access to high-quality global delivery and support services.”

 Kloud is an award-winning IT services company offering public and private enterprises the best technical expertise and business acumen.

-The team at Kloud have a decent growth spurt this year of 19 percent.
+The team at Kloud have a decent growth spurt in 2017 of 19 percent.
 They now have 238 employees.
 Their Engineering category headcount increased by 50 percent.
 While Information Technology gained another 24 percent and Consulting grew by 6 percent.

 Not only is Kloud growing but co-founder Geoff Rohrsheim was in September recognised by his peers for his entrepreneurial efforts, taking home the 2017 South Australian Pearcey Entrepreneur Award.

 Rome2rio is a comprehensive global trip planner that helps you discover how to get anywhere.

 This well-established business has seen a significant growth of 50 percent in the past 12 months to bring the team past the 35 milestone.
 Media and Communications was the area with the most growth at 113 percent, followed by Engineering which increased by 100 percent.